kshannn/clinics-near-me/README.md

 _User_
 * Objective: To receive medical attention and/or healthcare service

 * Needs: Quick way to locate nearby CHAS clinic

 * Demographics:
-    * Individuals in their middle adulthood
+    * Individuals in their middle adulthood (more prone to health issues)
-    * From lower-income family
+    * From lower-income family (heavily subsidised under CHAS)
     * Sufficient literacy in using technological devices

 * Pain point: Have to seek medical attention but information online cannot be easily accessed

 User Stories | Acceptance Criteria(s)
 ------------ | -------------
 As a person who is sick, I want to be able to access nearby CHAS clinics quickly so that I can seek immediate treatment. | Location tracking function
-As a person who is stuck in a long queue at a CHAS clinic, I want to see if there are other clinics and pharmacies nearby so that I can consider seeking alternative treatment | Feature that can allow users to see nearby clinics and pharmacies
+As a person who is stuck in a long queue at a CHAS clinic, I want to see if there are other clinics and pharmacies nearby so that I can consider seeking alternative treatment. | Feature that can allow users to see nearby clinics and pharmacies
-As a CHAS card holder, I want to clarify regarding the subsidies I am eligible for so that I can decide whether to visit the clinic.| A call feature to the clinic and information regarding the different subsidy levels on the website
+As a CHAS card user, I want to clarify regarding the subsidies I am eligible for so that I can decide whether to visit the clinic.| A call feature to the clinic and information regarding the different subsidy levels on the website

 ### **Scope**

 _Functional Specifications_
 * Search for clinics

 * Turn on location service to detect nearby clinics

 * Make call to clinics

 _Content requirements_
-* Information about the application
+* Information about the app

 * Information about CHAS

 * Details of clinic and pharmacies

 _Non-functional requirements_